-As Graphic Designing Faculty, I always make sure to start my Adobe Photoshop sessions with an important note:
+I start my Adobe Photoshop sessions with an important note:

-“Adobe Photoshop is all about making and editing selections in one way or the other.
+“Adobe Photoshop is all about making and editing selections in one way or another.
 If you can’t do that properly, then you will be facing a lot of hardships in Adobe Photoshop“.

 They are mainly divided into three main categories: